 The forest products industry is a major national employer.
-The industry is among the top 10 manufacturing employers in 45 states.
-We employ nearly 950,000 people in the industry and more than 2 million jobs are supported through the supply chain.
+The industry is among the top 10 manufacturing employers in 43 states.
+We employ about 925,000 people in the industry and more than 2 million indirect jobs are supported.

 EFFECT ON LOCAL COMMUNITIES

 This industry is often the heart of many local communities across the nation.
 More than 75% of all U.S. pulp and paper mills are in counties that are more than 80% rural.

 We invest a lot in our mills to help modernize them, upgrade machinery, and in some cases, add capacity.
 This helps ensure we’re responsible and modern manufacturers.